DataDog/hiring-engineers/answers.md

 ![Cloned postgres dashboard with added metrics](img/07.png?raw=true) 8 - Here are a few of the metrics I added to the cloned dashboard.
-      - Random Sample Number Test as a timeseries graph
+      - Random Sample Number Test as a timeseries graph \n
-      - Hello World Example check as a query value graph
+      - Hello World Example check as a query value graph \n
-      - Average Serialization Status on a heat map
+      - Average Serialization Status on a heat map \n
 <br><br>

 ![Snapshot with notification being sent to my email](img/09.png?raw=true)